arkadiuss/Calendar/README.md

 Database is setup using Azure SQL Server.
 Credentials (they can be public it's just small calendar): \
 server: arkadiussqlserver.database.windows.net \
 port: 1433 \
-username: calendar \
+username: doesn't matter anyway ;)
-password: strongP4ssword
+password: doesn't matter anyway ;)

 ## Setup
 To open project using IntelliJ just choose `Import Project` from context menu and choose gradle as a project type :)